embano1/blog/content/posts/knative-pov/index.en.md

 infrastructure teams alike.
 At least the wording on the website did not reflect it.

 Contrast this with AWS.
-Werner Vogels (AWS CTO) punchline during a re:invent keynote (2017) to me it reads very inclusive to all personas.
+Werner Vogels, CTO at AWS, had a famous punchline during a re:invent keynote (2017), which to me reads very inclusive to all personas.

 {{< image src="image-03.png" caption="All the Code you ever write is business logic" >}}